Google Translate Disclaimer

 Coping with Stress and Anxiety

-As parents and caregivers, it is important that we take time to check in with ourselves.
+As parents and caregivers, it’s important to check in with ourselves.
+If you feel stressed or overwhelmed, take a few minutes just for you.

 Support Is Available